 Jesus in His power can just click His fingers and “kaboom!” an instant buffet meal could be in front of them.

 We can make a difference today

-But God allow us to be part of the of His miracles.
-Unknown to us, God uses us to be miracles for other.
+But God allows us to be part of His miracles.
+Unknown to us, God uses us to be miracles for others.

-Unknown to us, we become Jesus to somebody if we continue to nurture the seed of compassion, the seed of faith, generosity and gratitude in our heart.
+Unknown to us, we become Jesus to somebody if we continue to nurture the seed of compassion, the seed of faith, generosity, and gratitude in our hearts.

 May your happiness multiply,